Nexusoft/nw-modules-documentation/developer-guide/nxs_package.json.md

 - Type: `string`
 - Constraints: enumerable [`page`, `page-panel`]

 The type of your module.
 This decides how your module will be used in the wallet.
+See [Module types](./module-types.md) for more details.

 ### `files`